Problem & Context

 Integrated former press-fit components into the manifold body by modifying internal passages and port geometry to preserve flow characteristics.

-Took into consideration the cost of manufacturing and the setup
+Took into consideration the cost of manufacturing and the machining setup requirements to optimize for production efficiency.

 Results